1:1 Mentorship + Placement Support

 What repeats every week

-These blocks repeat like a system — so the program feels predictable, calm, and real (not “random learning”).
+These blocks repeat like a system — so the program feels predictable, calm, and real, not like random learning.

 Onboarding